hojmax/word_square/README.md

 E N A M O R
 R E M A R K
 ```
 You can construct the other 6x6 word square by simply reversing the row order.
-The validity of some of the words used are debatable, but since it is the only possible 6x6 i choose leniency.
+The validity of some of the words used are debatable, but since it is the only possible 6x6 i favor leniency.

 There are plenty of 5x5's, 56970 to be exact.
 A favorite of mine is this checkerboard-like square:
 ```